Mickey42302/JavaEditionDevTools/README.md

 To make the debug renderers user-friendly, I added a menu that can be opened using F3 + F6.
 To toggle a debug renderer, click on the respective button.
 I've also made the "/warden_spawn_tracker" command user-friendly by adding the missing translation strings.

+## Test Worlds

+The "Create Test World" button on the title screen can be used to quickly generate a world with settings that are designed to make testing easier.

 ## Installation

 To install this mod, place the JAR file in your "mods" directory.
 You must also install the Fabric API.